slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ### Hyperparams

-Hyperparams can be passed in via command-line, code, recipe, or any combination thereof.

-**Here's how to write the same program 5 different ways:** (training a 5-layer deep CNN on MNIST)
+**Hyperparams can be passed in via command-line, code, recipe, or any combination thereof.
+Here's how to write the same program 5 different ways:**

 #### 1. Purely command-line